-Stephen Harper - Counties SFC - noted that the end of year awards only recognise juniors in snapper and requested that all fish are recognised with a junior catch.
+Stephen Harper - Counties SFC - noted that the end of year awards only recognises juniors in snapper and requested that all fish are recognised with a junior catch.
 He was asked to forward this request to the fishing committee.
 He advised that they had a Junior facilitate their Youth Nationals briefing.
 Youth nationals have been very good for the clubs - it has brought families together.
+This conference agreed with this and advised that it would be actioned through the fishing committee.

-Mercury Bay GFC has moved their youth comp to youth nationals dates to encourage more entries.
+Mercury Bay GFC has moved their youth comp to youth nationals' dates to encourage more entries.